BinaryIgor/Bright-Server/README.md

 # Bright Server
  Bright Server is easy to use, robust, reliable and flexible standalone java http server and lightweight web framework.
-Let the examples speak for themselves:
+Let examples speak for themselves:
  ```java
 ServerConfiguration serverConfiguration = new ServerConfiguration(getServerProperties());